LedgerHQ/rust-app-demo/README.md

 One can for example use [speculos](https://github.com/LedgerHQ/speculos)

-`cargo run` defaults to running speculos on the generated binary with the appropriate flags.
+`cargo run` defaults to running speculos on the generated binary with the appropriate flags, if `speculos.py` is in your `PATH`.

 On a real device, you can use the loading script `load.py`.